 By Wannabe Happy

 These two days we will consider our weekend.
 Like all weekends, we either rest from our week or catch up on what we missed out on during the week.
 Take the same approach here.
 Either revisit a concept from Days 1-5 of this week or from the previous weeks that you enjoyed or didn’t quite grasp totally.
-Whether it is doing the yoga poses, trying another vegan, vegetarian or healthy restaurant or practicing some of the meditation techniques.
+Whether it be practicing the 6 easy yoga poses, trying another vegan, vegetarian or healthy restaurant or doing the meditation on kindness and compassion.
 Think about the week and continue to practice the principles learned.
 Continue trying to make them a habit in your life.

 If you liked this post, click Like below.